nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 * **ns3-tcp-interoperability:** Check to see that ns-3 TCP interoperates with liblinux2.6.26.so implementation
 * **ns3-tcp-loss:** Check behavior of ns-3 TCP upon packet losses
 * **nsc-tcp-loss:** Check behavior of NSC TCP upon packet losses
-* **ns3-tcp-no-delay:** Check that ns-3 TCP Nagle"s algorithm works correctly and that it can be disabled
+* **ns3-tcp-no-delay:** Check that ns-3 TCP Nagle's algorithm works correctly and that it can be disabled
 * **ns3-tcp-socket:** Check that ns-3 TCP successfully transfers an application data write of various sizes
 * **ns3-tcp-state:** Check the operation of the TCP state machine for several cases